wildlyinaccurate/whoopsie/README.md

 #### `gallery`

 Run visual regression tests and generate an HTML gallery containing the results.
+This command is an alias for `whoopsie test --reporter gallery`.

 ```
 $ whoopsie gallery path/to/config.yaml